amazon-archives/aws-full-stack-template/workshop/readme.md

 ```
 where "title of your goal" is the goal title you made a note of earlier (or perhaps one word of your goal title).
 This is simulating the string that you might put into a search bar.

-Further down in the window, find "cognitoIdentityId" and replace "null" with the userID you retrieved from DynamoDB (be sure to put the userID in quotation marks, e.g. "us-west-2:53f2a47c-e52d-47ff-b718-86118725c47b").
-This ensures the goals that are returned are only those owned by that user.

 Choose "Create" at the bottom of the window.
 Next, choose "Test" at the top of the window and verify that you see your goal information returned.

 #### Step 3: Add a search bar to the goals app *(optional)*